sjohner/learn-inspec/learn-inspec.md

   - platform: azure
 ```

-Besides the profile you will need a control which defines what InSpec is going to test in your subscription.
+Besides the profile you will need an Inspec control which defines what InSpec is going to test in your subscription.
 Create a new file 'exists_resourcegroup.rb' in the controls folder within your profile.
-Add the following content to the file to check if a given resource group exists.
+Add the following content to the file to make sure the control checks if a given resource group exists.

 ```ruby
 control 'exists_resourcegroup' do